Rabbittoly/n8n-k8s-platform/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://claude.ai/chat/LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🔗 Links